If you want to see the city from above, then climb up the Venetian fortifications.

 If you veer to the southeast, you will arrive at the wonderful Georgiadis Park, a beautiful green area, beloved by the Heraklion people.

 If you go north, you will find yourself in the old districts with the low houses and the narrow alleys, like Vigla, the pantheon of artists, or like Lakko, an abandoned underground neighborhood that has been reborn.
 Today, old houses have been restored, new shops have opened, and walls have been decorated with street art, creating a colorful area.
-It all happened thanks to the residents and the volunteers of Lakkos project, who activated the Municipality.
+Volunteers of the Lakkos project, residents and the Municipality of Heraklion are transforming the area.